worikgh/120Pedal/midi_driver/README.md

 Producers open a MIDI device and write MIDI to `stdout`

+Arguments:
+	* `--list` List the MIDI ports that can be connected to then exit
-`read_midi` takes one argument: The name of the MIDI input port.
+	* The name of the MIDI input port.
 This does not have to be the full name.
 The first port where the passed name is a part of the port's name will be used.

 ## Translator: Translate MIDI
 src: `src/translate.rs`
 bin: `translate_midi`

 Translators read MIDI on `stdin` and write MIDI on `stdout`.

 For noteon and noteoff messages the note is translated using a lookup table, and the transformed noteon or noteoff message is written to  `stdout`

-All other MIDI messages are passed through
+All other MIDI messages are passed through.

 `translate_midi` takes one argument: The name of a configuration file.